EmileGreyling/Wikipedia-Assistant/README.md

-# Wikipedia-Assistant
+# Wikipedia-Assistant In Python
-This program makes getting information from the wikipedia easy!
+### This program uses the wikipedia package to allow a person to get a summary about any topic in a user friendly way.
+### Not only that, the program also uses pyttsx3 to read everything out loud.